Mia Rej: HØJ Elite

 She initially retired in 2023, but in January 2025 she made a comeback for the Danish second tier side HØJ Elite at the age of 35.
 Later the same season she won the 1st Division and secured promotion to the top flight.
+In March 2025, she announced her intention to retire after the 2025–26 season.

 National team

 She made her debut on the national team on 9 March 2016 against Russia.

 She represented Denmark at the 2019 World Women's Handball Championship, after she was added to the team to replace the injured Simone Böhme in the main round.

 At the 2020 European Championship, she finished 4th with the Danish team.

 At the 2021 World Championship she won bronze medals with the Danish team.